This post may contain affiliate links. See our affiliate disclaimer here.

 3. Use Real Dishes

 While paper plates and plastic utensils are very convenient, they are terrible for the environment.
-In order to live an eco-friendly RV life, Invest in real plates, utensils and drinkware.
+In order to be an eco-friendly camper, invest in real plates, utensils and drinkware.
 Scrubbing a few plates each day is a small price to pay to keep our planet healthy.

 4. Eat Local